Download This Bill in Microsoft Word format

 "Section 41-1-130.
 (A) As used in this section, 'employer' means a person or entity that employs one or more employees and includes the State and its political subdivisions.

 (B) An employer shall provide an employee with reasonable unpaid break time or shall permit an employee to use paid break time or meal time each day to express breast milk.
-The employer shall make reasonable efforts to provide a room or other location, other than a restroom, in close proximity to the work area, where an employee may express milk in privacy.
+The employer shall make reasonable efforts to provide a room or other location, other than a toilet stall, in close proximity to the work area, where an employee may express milk in privacy.
 An employer may not discriminate against an employee for choosing to express breast milk in the work place in compliance with the provisions of this section.
+The break time must, if possible, run concurrently with any break time already provided to the employee.
+The employee shall make reasonable efforts to minimize disruption to the employer's operations.
+The employer must be held harmless if it makes reasonable efforts to comply with this subsection.
+This section does not require an employer to provide break time if doing so would create an undue hardship on the operations of the employer.

 (C) The procedures for seeking redress for violations of this chapter are provided in Section 1-13-90."